ADVERTISEMENT

 Home page of the Library of Congress, an unexpected website you can use for genealogy.

 The Chronicling America newspaper collection now tops 10 million pages from the country’s past, spanning 1836 to 1922.
-There’s a web portal to the library’s Local History and Genealogy Reference Center, where you’ll learn helpful tips and search among more than 50,000 compiled family histories and 100,000 local histories.
+There’s an introduction to the library’s Genealogy and Local History Research Center, where you’ll learn helpful tips and search among more than 50,000 compiled family histories and 100,000 local histories.
 You can’t borrow most of these titles from the Library of Congress, but at least you can learn about them and then use WorldCat to find copies at your library or through interlibrary loan.

 16. Pinterest